rahul-soshte/bramble-api-flow/README.md

 * **Notes:**

   You will get two tokens.
 Refresh Token and Access Token.
-Refresh Token is the one which doesn't expire frequently but access token expire frequently.
+Refresh Token is the one which doesn't expire frequently but Access token expire frequently.
 This Access Token will help you in sending the Achievement Data to the Bramble API as seen in the next request.

 **3.**
 **Simple Achievement Data POST Request**
 ----

 Request which will send Achievements data of the user to Bramble API.
-So if a user has completed a particular the game can send data to Bramble API with this request.
+So if a user has completed a particular achievment the game can send data to Bramble API with this request.

 * **URL**